Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Results

-At first we restrict to one spin direction.
-Fig.~\ref{1spinsc} shows the current as a function of $E_{3}$ and $E_{4}$, when all the interaction matrix elements except the scattering elements are zero.
+At first we restrict to spin-polarized levels in the quantum dot.
+This could be achieved by having a large magnetic field in the system.
+Figures~\ref{fig2}a and \ref{fig3}a show the current as a function of $E_{3}$ and $E_{4}$, when just scattering elements $U_{\mathrm{sc}}$ are included.
 Only for specific values of $E_{3}$ and $E_{4}$ the electrons are able to pass through the system.
-This reflects the conservation of energy both in the electron-electron scattering and for tunneling, $E_{3}=E_{5}=20$ meV and $E_{4}=E_{1}= 40$ meV.
-Otherwise, transport is blocked.
-Thus any slight changes in the geometry of the dots and the configuration of energy levels would prevent from current flow.
-On the other hand such a selective situation would be optimal for devices, which rely on well defined transitions, such as quantum cascade lasers.
+This reflects the conservation of energy both for the electron-electron scattering and for tunneling, i.~e., $E_{3}=E_{5}=20 \ \mathrm{meV}$ and $E_{4}=E_{1}= 40 \ \mathrm{meV}$.
+Otherwise, the electron transport is blocked (or limited to a background current below $0.1 \ \mathrm{nA}$ due to phonon-scattering in real structures as discussed above).
+Thus, any slight changes in the geometry of the dots and the configuration of the energy levels would prevent the current flow.
+Such a selective situation would be optimal for devices, which rely on well defined transitions, such as quantum cascade lasers.

-On the other hand by considering the full e-e interaction with all the interaction matrix elements, a much richer scenario for the current is observed, as shown in Fig.~\ref{1spininter}.
+When $ee$-interaction with all the matrix elements is considered, we see that the current can flow for a wider range of parameters, as shown in Figs.~\ref{fig2}b and \ref{fig3}b.

-The multiple peak structure provides current flow for a wider range of parameters.
 This scenario is reflected by the addition energies, where a particle can tunnel into or out of the triple dot.
-In Fig.~\ref{FigAddEnnergy} we display the differences in energy between all possible two and three-particle states (values on x-axis).
-In order to specify their relevance for single-particle transitions, we plot the respective transition probabilities for electrons to enter from either contact, while changing the state of the system between these states.
+In Fig.~\ref{fig4} we display the differences in energy between all possible two and three-particle states ($\Delta{E}$ axis).
+In order to specify their relevance for single-particle transitions, we plot the respective transition probabilities for electrons to enter from either lead, while changing the state of the system between these states.
 For the case restricting to Coulomb scattering, there are only three distinct energies, where lead electrons can enter, which correspond to the energies of the levels 1, 2, and 5.
 In contrast, a larger variety of excitation energies is relevant if the full Coulomb interaction is taken into account.
-This is fully consistent with the differences between the conduction plots of Figs~\ref{1spinsc} and Fig.~\ref{1spininter}.
+This is fully consistent with the differences between the current plots of Figs.~\ref{fig3}a and Fig.~\ref{fig3}b.